with the Quatuor Van Kuijk at PS21 Chatham, NY

 Program duration: 72 minutes

-Touring Casting: 3-6 musicians, additional projection design available
+Touring Casting: 3-6 performers, additional projection design available

 Projection Design: Camilla Tassi